willsmillie/NFTToolKit/README.md

 # NFT Tool Kit

 Utils for interacting with Loopring & Gamestop marketplace NFT platforms.
-This project was been forked from https://github.com/tomfuertes/loopring-sdk-bulk-send, thanks Tom!
+This project was forked from https://github.com/tomfuertes/loopring-sdk-bulk-send, thanks Tom!

 `npm start` will prompt the following questions: